 Introduction

-- Use DC-Unlocker software to check if the modem has voice function and is not locked.
+- Check modem status: Use the DC-Unlocker software to verify if the modem supports voice functions and is not locked.

-- If needed, unlock the modem by following the unlock instructions and resources.
+- Unlock modem (if necessary): Follow the unlock instructions and resources.

-- (Optional) If the DC-Unlocker indicates that the modem has no voice function or you encounter issues during configuration, try upgrading the firmware.
+- Firmware upgrade (optional): If DC-Unlocker indicates no voice function or if configuration issues arise, consider upgrading the modem’s firmware.

 -